firebase/functions-samples/user-data-cleanup/doc/design.md

 4. Expand Auto Wipeout to Cloud Storage.
 5. Add Pre-hooks and post-hooks which allow developers to run customized code before or after deletion.
-6. Support roll back of deletion.
+6. Support <roll back of deletion.
 Soft deletion for a fixed amount of time.
-7. Developer Confirmation Web UI could explain generated Wipeout Rule with example or a fake user.
+7. Developer Confirmation Web UI could explain generated Wipeout Rule with an example or a fake user.
 8. Integration tests for the library.